ericgj/multi-view/Readme.md

   same place on the page.
 Also, you want to be able to transition between them based on user events within any of the views.

-  This library encapsulates that kind of behavior and provides and alternative to managing 'view mode' externally between two or more template/views.
+  This library encapsulates that kind of behavior and provides an alternative to managing 'view mode' externally between two or more template/views.

   I put scare-quotes around _view mode_ because of course no one wants _modal